programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 may also want to read a little bit about [the way that items and item URLs are structured][].

-Once you have a collection’s identifier—in this case, `bplscas`{.filename}—seeing all of the items in the collection is as easy as navigating to the Archive’s [advanced search][] page, selecting the id from the drop down menu next to “Collection,” and hitting the search button.
-Performing that search with `bplscas`{.filename} selected returns [this page][], which as of this writing showed 7,029 results.
+Once you have a collection’s identifier—in this case, `bplscas`—seeing all of the items in the collection is as easy as navigating to the Archive’s [advanced search][] page, selecting the id from the drop down menu next to “Collection,” and hitting the search button.
+Performing that search with `bplscas` selected returns [this page][], which as of this writing showed 7,029 results.

 We can also [search the Archive using the Python module that we installed][], and doing so makes it easier to iterate over all the items